What is dry eye?

 - Your tears dry up too fast

-- Your tears just don’t work well to keep your eyes wet
+- Your tears just don’t work well enough to keep your eyes wet

 How will my eye doctor check for dry eye?

 Your doctor can check for dry eye as part of a comprehensive dilated eye exam.
 The exam is simple and painless — your doctor will give you some eye drops to dilate (widen) your pupil and then check your eyes for dry eye and other eye problems.

 Be sure to tell your doctor if you think you might have dry eye.
 To find out if you have dry eye, your doctor might check:

 - The amount of tears your eyes make